Media & Entertainment (MAE)

 As Needed.

-Students delve into the world of political reporting, covering debates, keeping up with breaking news from the political campaign and presenting stories in a fair and balanced manner.
-Special sessions for events will be held.
+Students delve into the world of political reporting, covering debates, keeping up with breaking news from the political campaign and presenting multimedia stories in a fair and balanced manner.

 Corequisite: None.